Astro 7: Rust Rewrite, Vite 8, Builds Up to 61% Faster

 The component compiler goes native

 The compiler that turns component files into JavaScript was rewritten from the ground up in Rust.
-On its own it makes compilation around six percent faster, and it sets the foundation for further speed work without changing how you write components.
+On its own it makes compilation around six percent faster.
+It also sets the foundation for further speed work, without changing how you write components.

 Faster Markdown and content sites

 Content-heavy sites get the biggest win.
-The Markdown and MDX pipeline now runs on a new Rust-powered processor called Sätteri, replacing the previous JavaScript chain.
+The Markdown and MDX pipeline now runs on a new Rust-powered processor called Sätteri, first introduced in Astro 6.4 , replacing the previous JavaScript chain.
 Sites with thousands of pages see some of the largest reductions in build time.

 Rendering, now queued

 Page rendering was rebuilt around a queue instead of deep recursion.
-The new engine is roughly 2.4 times faster at rendering and avoids the stack limits that recursion can hit on large pages, making output more predictable under load.
+The new engine renders roughly 2.4 times faster.
+It also avoids the stack limits that recursion can hit on large pages, so output stays predictable under load.

 Full control over the request pipeline

 A new entry point lets you take full control of how requests are handled before they reach a route.
-It is compatible with Hono-style middleware, so authentication, redirects, and custom headers can be expressed in a familiar pattern at the edge of the application.
+It is compatible with Hono-style middleware, building on the routing model from Astro 6.3 .
+You can handle authentication, redirects, and custom headers in a familiar pattern, right at the edge of your app.

 A stable cache, anywhere